Geometric decomposition of geodesics and null phase curves using Majorana star representation: Bloch Sphere decomposition of NPCs

 which can further be written as

 where $\ket{0}$ and $ \ket{\phi} $ are the same as defined earlier.
-We now take a pair of dual curves given in Eq.~\eqref{NPC-curve1} and Eq.~\eqref{NPC-curve2} with appropriate boundary conditions on $\eta(s)$ and $\Gamma(s)$.
+We now take a pair of dual curves given in Eqs.~\eqref{NPC-curve1} and \eqref{NPC-curve2} with appropriate boundary conditions on $\eta(s)$ and $\Gamma(s)$.
 Consequently, the state in three-dimensional state is written as